 The final method that I want to show you is by using Dynamic arrays.
-These are pretty brand new, and you may not have them yet, depending on what version of Excel you’re on.
+These are pretty brand new, and you may not have them yet, depending on what version of Excel you use.
 This is only for 365.

-So, I’m going to use UNIQUE, which is going to return all the unique values in any array.
+So, I’m going to use UNIQUE, which is going to return all the unique values in an array.

 Then, I’m going to select the Name column, and this gives us a dynamic array.
 In this case, we’re using a formula.
 We didn’t have to manipulate the source data.
 We can see where the source data is.

-These dynamic arrays are really only a couple of years old, generally released more in like a matter of months to most users.
+These dynamic arrays are really only a couple of years old and generally released more in a matter of months to most users.
 This is a new way of doing it.

 Then we get to the data model, which is pretty cool.
 This is also menu-driven, with no formulas, and it’s dynamic.
 Not everybody may know about this though, and we do have to refresh the data if we wanted to get updates.
 We use Pivot tables or the Pivot Table Report, as it’s called now with Power Pivot.

 And then, we got to the very modern method, which uses the unique function, Dynamic Arrays.
 This is formula-driven, which may be a pro or con, depending on who you ask.
 The big downside of this one is that it’s a little verbose.
 We are using two functions.
 Also, the fact that it’s not as common to have this function available.

 If you have other ways of doing this, let us know.
 We would love to see them.
 There are always different ways to do things in Excel.